 The Australasian Bone Marrow Transplant Recipient Registry (ABMTRR) was established in 1992 to record details of all HSCT.
 The ABMTRR operates under the auspices of the Bone Marrow Transplant Society of Australia and New Zealand.
 Contributing centres provide registrations of new transplants to the ABMTRR and also information on the progress of previous transplant patients.
-Currently the database holds information on over 34,000 HSCT from 52 centres around Australia and New Zealand.
-Annual transplant figures have increased each year since 2006, with more than 2,000 transplants performed each year since 2015.
+Currently the database holds information on over 36,000 HSCT from 52 centres around Australia and New Zealand.
+Accrual has been above 2,000 transplants per year since 2015.

 Arrow has supported the registry since it was first established, and has continued its support each year by contributing towards the production and distribution costs of the Annual Data Summary.
 This document is distributed to more than 500 clinicians and researchers from Australia and New Zealand.
 Data are provided for research projects and ad hoc requests from clinicians, researchers and government officials.
 The information may be used for publications in peer reviewed journals, presented at conferences (both local and international) and used by hospital and government departments for administrative, quality and planning purposes.